Elizabeth Holmes Promised Miracles By A Finger Prick. Her Fraud Trial Starts Tuesday

 Holmes' legal team is expected to cast the story in a different light, arguing that while Holmes may have exaggerated her company's achievements, she never intended to mislead patients and investors.

-And Thomas Joo, a law professor at the University of California, Davis, says convincing the jury that Holmes intentionally defrauded investors and patients won't be easy.
+And Thomas Joo, a law professor at the University of California, Davis, said convincing a jury that Holmes intentionally defrauded investors and patients won't be easy.

 "They may have thought that she mistakenly had too much faith in her product.
 She said false things, but if you say them unintentionally, it's not a crime," Joo said.